Fine Art A Level

 Why study this subject:

 Fine Art encourages personal and creative expression through the understanding of media and skills.
-Students will work in both 2D and 3D using a variety of media such as drawing, painting, mixed media, printing, photography, sculpture and installation to cover both observational and imaginative work.
-As the course progresses each student begins to follow an individual line with tasks, briefs and processes tailored to their own needs and also includes the study, evaluation and links made between their work and that of artists and designers.
+Students should explore the use of drawing for different purposes, using a variety of methods and media exploring different scales.
+Students will work in both 2D and 3D using a variety of media such as painting, mixed media, printing, photography, sculpture and installation to cover both observational and imaginative work.
+As the course progresses each student begins to follow an individual line of enquiry tailored to their own individual needs.
+They will follow the process of research which links between their work and that of artists and designers, showing their journey develop.
 Each unit must include work in journals and sketchbooks.

 Over 2 years:

 Component 1: Fine Art coursework and Personal study Essay (3000 words) 60%.
 96marks